06 June Topics

 Go Fly a Kite! – In 1753, Franklin experimented with electricity, maybe.

 June 16: Red v.
-White – In 1487, the Battle of Stoke Field is fought ending the Wars of the Roses.
+White – In 1487, the Battle of Stoke Field was fought ending the Wars of the Roses.

 Education – In 1976, the Soweto Uprising took place.